YANJINI/YANJINI.github.io/_posts/2023-02-26-Mcdonald's-stock-VaR.md

 1       -0.02384826
 ```

 The one period (daily) Value at Risk of the log returns of McDonald's stock over the past five years with a confidence level of $95\%$ is about $-2.385\%$.
-In other words, we are $95\%$ confident in the fact that our daily maximum expected loss is less than about $2.385\%$.
+In other words, we are $95\%$ confident in the fact that our daily maximum expected loss right after 2023-01-01 is less than about $2.385\%$.

 ## Appendix